OpenNTI/nti.dataserver.docker/readme.md

 ## macOS *.localhost

 This assumes homebrew is installed.
+This is pretty much [this post](https://firxworx.com/blog/it-devops/sysadmin/using-dnsmasq-on-macos-to-setup-a-local-domain-for-development/) with `.test` swapped with `.localhost`.

 ```sh
 brew install dnsmasq